-CJEU Judgments on Legal Migration
+1.3.1 CJEU Judgments on Legal Migration

+- CJEU C-508/10, Commission vs Netherlands, [26 Apr.
+2012] - incor. appl. of Dir.
+2003/109 on Long-Term Residents - The Court rules that the Netherlands has failed to fulfil its obligations by applying excessive and disproportionate administrative charges which are liable to create an obstacle to the exercise of the rights conferred by the Long-Term Residents Directive: (i) to TCNs seeking long-term resident status in the Netherlands, (ii) to those who, having acquired that status in a MS other than the Kingdom of the Netherlands, are seeking to exercise the right to reside in that MS, and (iii) to members of their families seeking authorisation to accompany or join them.

-- CJEU C-568/10 Commission vs Austria (withdrawn) - \ incor. appl. of Dir.
+- © CJEU C-571/10, Servet, [24 Apr.
+2012] - interpr. of Dir.
+2003/109 on Long-Term Residents Art.
+11(1)(d) - ref. from 'Tribunale di Bolzano' (Italy) - EU Law precludes a distinction on the basis of ethnicity or linguistic groups in order to be eligible for housing benefit. - CJEU C-568/10, Commission vs Austria (withdrawn) - incor. appl. of Dir.
 2004/114 on Admission of students Art.
-17(1) - \ Austrian law systematically denies TCN students access to the labour market.
-They are issued a work permit for a vacant position only if a check has been previously carried out as to whether the position cannot be filled by a person registered as unemployed.

-- ☞ CJEU C-155/11 Imran [10 June 2011] (No adjudication) - \ interpr. of Dir.
+17(1) - Austrian law systematically denies TCN students access to the labour market.
+They are issued a work permit for a vacant position only if a check has been previously carried out as to whether the position cannot be filled by a person registered as unemployed. - CJEU C-155/11, Imran, [10 June 2011] (No adjudication) - interpr. of Dir.
 2003/86 on Family Reunification Art.
-7(2) - \ ref. from 'Rechtbank 's Gravenhage (zp) Zwolle' (Netherlands) 31-03-2011 - \ The Dutch court requested a preliminary ruling on the question whether art.
-7(2) allows a Member State to refuse entry and residence to a family member of a TCN lawfully residing in that Member State, exclusively on the ground that this family member has not passed the (national) civic integration examination abroad.

-The Commission took the position that this article does not allow Member States to deny a family member as meant in Art.
+7(2) - ref. from 'Rechtbank 's Gravenhage (zp) Zwolle' (Netherlands) 31-03-2011 - The Commission took the position that Art.
+7(2) does not allow Member States to deny a family member as meant in Art.
 4(1)(a) of a lawfully residing TCN entry and admission on the sole ground of not having passed a civic integration examination abroad.